 2. What kind of gear are you taking?
 Are you travelling with a lot of expensive camera gear or sports equipment?
 Look out for a policy that makes allowances for plenty of belongings.

 3. How much coverage do you want?
-Certain travel insurance companies (particularly in the USA) calculate their premiums according to the overall cost of your trip, while other insurers offer a tiered system that allows you to select the level of coverage you prefer – the higher the tier, the more comprehensive your coverage.
+Certain travel insurance companies (particularly in the USA) calculate their premiums according to the overall cost of your trip, while other insurers offer a tiered system that allows you to select the level of coverage you prefer.
+The higher the tier, the more comprehensive your coverage.

-There are certain insurance companies that will require that you take out separate policies for medical, travel and cancellation coverage – we recommend that you opt for an insurer that offers an all-in-one option that takes the guesswork out of playing it safe.
+There are certain insurance companies that will require that you take out separate policies for medical, travel and cancellation coverage.
+We recommend that you opt for an insurer that offers an all-in-one option that takes the guesswork out of playing it safe.

 Pro Tip!
-You may already have travel insurance in place without even knowing it!
+You may already have travel insurance in place without even knowing it.
 Check in with your medical insurer and credit card company to see whether your particular plan has any travel benefits associated with it before you get in touch with other third-party insurers.